Kitware/SMTK/doc/dev/build.md

     cmake -G Ninja -DSMTK_DATA_DIR:PATH=/data/SMTK /source/SMTK

 At this point, CMake will likely complain that you are missing Boost.
-It will also default to not build python wrappings, Qt, VTK, or CGMA functionality since those require optional dependencies.
+It will also default to not build python wrappings, Qt, VTK, ParaView, or OpenCASCADE functionality since those require optional dependencies.
 To change these defaults and specify where Boost is located, you may do any of the following: